zhaozhichen/cgn_content_creator_panel/outputs/guest_profiles_en.md

 **Highlights**:

+- Youzhi Youxing is a content platform that includes podcasts such as '知行小酒馆' and '无人知晓', dedicated to helping users deepen their understanding of investment and practice long-term investment principles
+- The platform's podcasts have accumulated over 8 million subscribers
 - Podcast '知行小酒馆' helps users deepen investment understanding
-- Over 8 million podcast subscribers
 - Combines investment with meaningful living
 - Expert in guiding deep thinking